mohamedsaif/ContosoShopManager/WalkthroughGuide/04-CognitiveServices-Face/README.md

 ![face-azure-overview](Assets/face-azure-overview.png)

-## Face Authentication
+## Configuring Face APIs Requirements

-Part of Cognitive Services Face APIs is [Face Verify](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f3039523a), which verify whether two faces belong to a same person or whether one face belongs to a person.

-Contoso Biometric Authentication uses Face Verify to authenticate a live capture face image against a predefined list of employee faces.

-In order to achieve this scenario, some preparation work needs to be done.
-Face APIs have capabilities to store faces in a secure data store.
+In order to authenticate faces, you need to compare them against pre-defined faces.

-Faces data store is hosted under what is called a [Person Group](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395244) or [Large Person Group](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/599acdee6ac60f11b48b5a9d).
+Faces vector data is stored under a [Person Group](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395244) or [Large Person Group](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/599acdee6ac60f11b48b5a9d).

 A person group is the container of the uploaded person data, including face images and face recognition features.
+You can think of it as container that will hold the faces for the company or department.

 After creation, use [PersonGroup Person - Create](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f3039523c) to add persons into the group, and then call [PersonGroup - Train](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395249) to get this group ready for [Face - Identify](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395239).

 >***NOTE:*** The different between **Person Group** and **Large Person Group** is size.
 Large Person Group can hold up to 1,000,000 people while Person Group can handle 10,000 (under S0-tier subscription)

-## Face APIs - Postman
+## Face APIs Configurations

+In order to have a working Faces database, you need to roughly do the following:

+1. Create New PersonGroup (the company private database of faces)
+2. Create New Person under the PersonGroup (single person under the company)
+3. Create Faces for that new Person (you can associate multiple faces with a single person to improve quality)
+4. Train The Faces API on the new PersonGroup data.
+5. Use both Face Detection and Face Verify to compare detected face in an image against a specific person.

+### Configurations via Postman

+You can accomplish all the above steps by using the different Face APIs preparation work via **Postman**.

-To try out the different Face APIs preparation work, this workshop includes a ***Postman*** collection extract that can be imported.
+This workshop includes a [Face-API](../../Src/Postman-APIs/Face%20API.postman_collection.json) collection that can be imported.

 Collection is organized in folders that each include the relevant operations for each part of the Face APIs usage process.

 ![Postman Face APIs](Assets/face-postman.png)

-Also you need to import the [Dev](../../Src/Postman-APIs/Dev.postman_environment.json) environment variables that are being used through out the APIs.
+Also you need to import the environment variables [Dev](../../Src/Postman-APIs/Dev.postman_environment.json).
+It include all variables that are being used through out the APIs (like the base url for your Face API and Key).

 >**NOTE:** All APIs Postman collections used through out this workshop can be found under [Src/Postman-APIs](../../Src/Postman-APIs)